hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804201v2-vifp-a-framework-for-visual-false-positive-detection-to-enhance-reas.md

 ---
 layout: default
-title: ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs
+title: "ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs"
 ---

 # ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs